 The purpose of Floriculture is to encourage participant to start and maintain vegetable and herb. gardens.
-In addition 4-H'ers can participate in planting, growing, and caring for flowers and houseplants.
-There is also a special gardening project in this category that 4-H'ers can participate in.
+In addition 4-Hmemberscan participate in planting, growing, and caring for flowers and houseplants.
+There is also a special gardening project in this category that 4-Hmember'scan participate in.